ii–V–I Chord Voicings for Jazz Piano (6 Ways to Play Them)

 If you can stretch a 10th then you’ll be able to play this in your left hand only.
 However most people will need to use their right hand to help with the position B voicings (1 7 3) which span a 10th.
 Use your right hand’s thumb to reach down and play the top note (the 3rd), while also playing any melody notes it has above:

-IMAGE: 2-5-1 shells.
-Position B - A - B - voiced with right hand’s help.
-Melody on top.
+Position B - A - B with right hand help:

 3. Rootless Voicings (A - B - A)